Affiliated research institutions are DACB partner institutions in Europe. These institutions:

 - in some cases, have a network of local research-related contacts useful to DACB researchers.

-1. Each research institution will designate a DACB research / liaison coordinator to serve as the official communication facilitator between the institution and the New Haven office of the DACB.
+1. Each research institution will designate a DACB research / liaison coordinator to serve as the official communication facilitator between the institution and the Boston University office of the DACB.

 2. When a Project Luke fellow, specifically co-sponsored by the Overseas Ministries Study Center and the DACB research institution, is headquartered at that specific research institution for any period of time, the designated liaison coordinator is responsible for verifying that the Project Luke fellow completes a mutually agreed upon number of biographies for inclusion in the DACB.